hugomods/search/README.md

 > Skip this step if you're not using the single search page mode.

-When using single search page mode, we'll create a entry for users, such as a link to the search page, or a search form.
+When using single search page mode, we'll create a entrance for users, such as a link to the search page, or a search form.

 ```go
 {{ $searchURL := partial "search/functions/search-url" . }}